 |

-Teacher tip: Ask your class how much they know about neurodivergence.
-How can schools, teachers and individual students help those with special educational needs?
-Why is it important to be inclusive?
-Check out an easier version of the story on Spark.
+Teacher tip: Ask your class what they think of the exhibition and the research archive.
+Why is it important to preserve the memories of these villages, even as Hong Kong becomes increasingly urbanised?
+Check out an easier version of the story on Spark!

 |